 “Good.”
 He puffed his cigar.
 “Now, I’ve asked you all here to help me prepare for this mother of all battles.
 Crow spies inform me that the Enemy is planning a full-scale invasion in the morning — on the exact day we celebrate our independence.
 This is no coincidence.”
 He nodded toward a parrot.
 “Noggin has been studying military books the Enemy left behind all those years ago, and he knows what to expect.
 Tell them.”

 The bird squawked.
 “Noggin want a crack— er, I mean, their strategy will be to send in their military first to secure the territory.
 Civilians are sure to follow.
 They can travel by land, sea, and air.
-They have heavily armored ground vehicles called tanks, combat aircraft called fighters, and water-borne vessels called destroyers.
+They have heavily armored ground vehicles called tanks, combat aircraft called fighters, water-borne vessels called destroyers, and long-range missiles with explosive warheads.
 Their troops are well-equipped, including body armor, handheld weapons called guns that fire lethal projectiles, and throwable explosives called grenades.”

 The chicken paled.
 “We’re doomed!”